CanonicalLtd/maas-docs/en/nodes-deploy.md

 the user's MAAS account.
 This is explained in
 [SSH keys][user-accounts-ssh-keys].

-!!!
-Note:
-    Juju has its own way of adding SSH keys to machines under its control.
+> ⓘ Juju has its own way of adding SSH keys to machines under its control.

 To deploy, the underlying machine needs to be configured to netboot (this should already have been done during the commissioning stage).
 Such a machine